 Hydrogen plays an important role in the production of renewable energy.
-Gas measurement and analysis instruments (analyser for hydrogen gas, pressure transmitter for hydrogen, flowmeter for hydrogen, temperature transmitters) help to improve the manufacturing process, reduce costs and increase the service life of hydrogen production processes, hydrogen storage and transport, stations and fuel cells.
+Gas measurement and analysis instruments (analyser hydrogen gas, pressure transmitter hydrogen, hydrogen flowmeter, temperature probe) help to improve the manufacturing process, reduce costs and extend the life of hydrogen production processes, hydrogen storage and transport, stations and fuel cells.

 Fuji Electric's measuring instruments are designed to respond effectively to the crucial challenges of the hydrogen industry, at every stage of its production.